Watson Natural Language Processing library

 Blocks that depend on other blocks

-These blocks cannot be applied on the input document directly, and must be linked with one or more blocks in order to process the input document.
+Block that depend on other blocks cannot be applied on the input document directly, and must be linked with one or more blocks in order to process the input document.
 In general, machine learning models such as classifiers or entity extractors that require preprocessing the input text fall into this category.
 For example, the Entity Mention block depends on the Syntax block.

 These blocks can be loaded but can only be run in a particular order on the input document.
 For example: